-The message of Easter is powerfully validated in your home, when your kids watch you receive and pass on God’s grace and truth in the intensity of family conflict!
-Creating Easter traditions and attending Easter services are important, but kids look to parents as their primary example of how faith impacts real life.
-Celebrating God’s grace in conflict is a key way that parents can demonstrate that His mercy is real and abundant when we need it most.
+Your kids see you affirm the message of the Resurrection when you receive and pass on God’s grace and truth in the intensity of family conflict.
+Creating Easter traditions and attending Resurrection services are important, but kids look to parents as their primary example of how the resurrected life really plays out.

 After a conflict, when your kids are calm enough to be open to a little teaching, you can read 1 John 1:9 and add, “You know what?
 Jesus died for us because He knew how much we would mess up in our relationships – with God and with each other.
 He forgives us right away when we ask.”

 When you have a family blow-up, don’t waste a good crisis.
 It’s an opportunity for grace to abound in amazing ways and for you to model faith when it really counts!
 Your children will mess up in life.
 You can prepare them now to view those times as filled with God’s ready grace and mercy.

 - Memorize one of the verses mentioned above with your family, and (with discernment) remind them in a challenging moment.
 (Romans 5:20, 2 Corinthians 5:17, 1 Peter 4:8)